nmdarksky/nmdarksky.github.io/state_council.md

 ---

 The State Council is responsible for the management of the activities of the chapter.
-Current (fall 2023) members were determined by participation in the founding of the chapter, but will be elected in subsequent years.
+Current (February 2024) members were determined by participation in the founding of the chapter, but will be elected in subsequent years.